 The several different languages created suddenly at Babel (Genesis 10–11) could each subsequently give rise to many more.
 Language gradually changes, so when a group of people breaks into several groups that no longer interact, after a few centuries, they may each speak a different (but related) language.
 Today, we have thousands of languages but fewer than 20 language “families.”

 If Adam and Eve were the first humans … and if all humans died except Noah, his wife and their three sons and daughters-in-law during the global Flood … and if we’re all descended from the same two people; then why do we look so different from each other?

-Actually, this “C” (Confusion) has a lot to do with answering this question, and the future Creation Museum will provide a highly visual exhibit that will illustrate this important point.
-It will also answer basic questions such as where Cain’s wife came from (hint: originally, close relatives could marry, because the human gene pool became more corrupt over time due to mutations and copying mistakes—all a result of sin and the Curse).
+Actually, this “C” (Confusion) has a lot to do with answering this question, and the future Creation Museum provides a highly visual exhibit that illustrates this important point.
+It also answers basic questions such as where Cain’s wife came from (hint: originally, close relatives could marry, because the human gene pool became more corrupt over time due to mutations and copying mistakes—all a result of sin and the Curse).

 Did you know: hundreds of “flood legends” have been found throughout the world?
 In fact, most of today’s people groups tell stories that sound very similar to what we read in Genesis.
 Why?
 It makes sense that, as the people split up after Babel, they took with them the tales their ancestors had passed on to them about the great catastrophe of Noah’s day.

 The true account was preserved by God and written down by Moses in Genesis so that all would remember what had happened and would learn to obey Him.